resbaz/MATLAB-StatisticsToolbox-Notes/README.md

 The jury bought it and convicted the couple.

-(The conviction was overturned by the
+(The conviction was later overturned)